jameslafferty/Contact-Dialog/readme.txt

 4. When the link is clicked, the Contact Dialog will display.

 == Changelog ==
+= 0.3 =
+* Removed some notices that were appearing in WP_DEBUG mode.

 = 0.2.1 =
 * Missed some class file updates on the previous commit.
 This corrects that.